Venkatesh (actor): 1996–2012: Critical and commercial success

 In 1996, he portrayed an honest lawyer in Dharma Chakram, which won him both the Nandi Award and Filmfare Award South.
 Later that year, he played a husband struggling between two wives in the E. V. V. Satyanarayana directed hit comedy drama Intlo Illalu Vantintlo Priyuralu.
-In Ganesh (1998), he played a person fighting the ills of the Indian public healthcare system.
 The following year, he starred in the romantic action film Preminchukundam Raa.
 The film, which was one of the first portrayals of factionalism in Rayalaseema region, was a big commercial success.
+In Ganesh (1998), he played a person fighting the ills of the Indian public healthcare system.
 His 1999 drama film Raja, where he plays a small time thief who is reformed by his love was also well received by the audience.
 Following this, he established himself as one of top actors in Telugu cinema.

 In 2001, Venkatesh starred in the romantic comedy Nuvvu Naaku Nachav which was a critical and commercial success.
 The success continued with Malliswari (2004), his second collaboration with director K. Vijaya Bhaskar after Nuvvu Naaku Nachav.
 In 2007, he starred in two films, Aadavari Matalaku Arthale Verule and Tulasi, both of which grossed over ₹30 crore at the box office.
 In the following years, Venkatesh appeared in several films, including Chintakayala Ravi (2008), Namo Venkatesa (2010) and Bodyguard (2012).